garrandall/popular-music-data/tracks/trust-keyshia-cole-monica.md

 All tha trust n all tha love you kno we got a lot baby

 I know you've seen alot of things in your life
-Got you feeling like this cant be right
+Got you feeling like this can't be right
-But I wont hurt you im down for you baby
+But I won't hurt you im down for you baby
 (I know you've seen alot of things)
 I know you've seen alot of things in your life
-Got you feeling like this cant be right
+Got you feeling like this can't be right
-But I wont hurt you im down for you baby (I'm down for you baby)
+But I won't hurt you im down for you baby (I'm down for you baby)

 I trust you, I love you, I want you, I need you
 Baby I breathe you, never leave you, life wouldn't be the same without you